 This exposition presents the rarest specimens, including the first gold coin created in regular minting - the chervonets of 1701, the first gold commemorative coin of 1832, unique platinum Russian coins, old metal wallets, Faberge jewelry and much more.

 The traditional form of presentation allows to tell as much as possible about coins.
 You will learn how coins are related to the history of the Romanov dynasty, how they reflect important events in the life of the country, convey the change of styles in art, changes in state symbols, development of metal mining and mint technology.

 Experimental material presentation allows you to immerse yourself in a special world of golden and platinum coins using augmented and virtual reality technologies.
 Three-dimensional images help to include numismatic objects in the context of the history of Russia and reveal the main subjects related to the rare exhibits.

-For those who prefer to wander in silence on their own, plunging into the museum space and studying the exhibits they like more thoroughly, without being distracted by the group's topography and the guide.
+For those who prefer to wander in silence on their own, immersing themselves in the museum space, and studying the exhibits they like in more detail without being distracted by the chatter of the group or the guide’s stories.